Nyerguds/MobiusMapEditor/MANUAL.md

 Outline colors for unowned objects:

-An outline will be shown around objects that are partially or fully behind other objects (or always, in the case of the *DefaultOutlineAllCrates* settings).
+An outline will be shown around objects that are partially or fully behind other objects.
 For owned objects, these outlines are given the color of their owners, but for unowned objects, they are editable here.
 An outline type can be disabled by adding an alpha factor of 0 in front of the R,G,B color values.

+Note that crates are always outlined if the "Outlines on crates" option is enabled, regardless of any overlap options or rules.

 * **OutlineColorCrateWood**: The outline color for wooden crates.
 Defaults to brown.
 * **OutlineColorCrateSteel**: The outline color for steel crates.
 Defaults to silver.